 Are you prepared?

-COVID-19, the disease caused by the coronavirus, is putting remote work through a stress test, and at a totally unprecedented scale.
-Throughout China, Italy, Japan and South Korea, workers have been on lockdown.
+COVID-19, the disease caused by the coronavirus, is putting remote work through a serious stress test, and at a totally unprecedented scale.
+Much of the world is stuck in gridlock.

 Is my organization ready to support a remote and mobile workforce?